phonofidelic/komoot-challenge-senior-web-developer/README.md

 ### Bootstrapping

-I bootsraped this project using [Create React App](https://github.com/facebook/create-react-app) which I find to be usefull for quickly spinning up front-end projects when prototyping, but also for longer term projects as it has great developer support and is quite configurable through add-ons like [CRACO](https://github.com/gsoft-inc/craco) (I have not needed to eject in a long time).
+I bootstrapped this project using [Create React App](https://github.com/facebook/create-react-app) which I find to be useful for quickly spinning up front-end projects when prototyping, but also for longer term projects as it has great developer support and is quite configurable through add-ons like [CRACO](https://github.com/gsoft-inc/craco) (I have not needed to eject in a long time).
 For more details on Create React App, see the [Development](#development) section below.

 ### Testing